joaoviictorti/RustRedOps/README.md

     - Demonstration on API hooking which is a programming technique that allows you to intercept and manipulate calls to Windows API functions.

 16. [**Encryption AES (Shellcode)**](/Encryption_AES_Shellcode)
-    - Encrypting / Decrypting a shellcode using AES
+    - Encrypting / Decrypting a shellcode using AES.

 17. [**Encryption RC4 (Shellcode)**](/Encryption_RC4_Shellcode)
-    - Encrypting / Decrypting a shellcode using RC4
+    - Encrypting / Decrypting a shellcode using RC4.

 18. [**String Hashing**](/String_Hashing)
     - Creating string hashes to perform hiding.